coppermilk/wiener_linien_esp32_monitor/README.md

   - Count lines on screen

 **Soft Reset:**
-- Soft reset (keep reset button pressed for 5 to 10 seconds) will only erase your Wi-Fi settings.
+- Soft reset (keep reset button pressed for 5 to 10 seconds, then unpress) will only erase your Wi-Fi settings.

 In other words: